kira-abl/fleetops-dashboard/README.md

  ### System Timing
 - **Backend robot state updates**: Every 10 seconds
-- **Frontend polling**: Every 10 seconds (in production I would use shorter intervals in order to account for actions by multiple users that need to be immediately reflected)
+- **Frontend polling**: Every 10 seconds (in production I would consider using shorter intervals in order to account for actions by multiple users that need to be immediately reflected)
 - **Mission creation**: Every 60 seconds (plus 2 missions immediately at startup)

 ### Assumptions Made